2024 Republican Party presidential debates and forums: Fifth debate

 Ron DeSantis and Nikki Haley at the CNN Republican Presidential Debate in Des Moines, Iowa.

 The fifth Republican primary debate took place in Des Moines, Iowa on January 10, 2024, and was hosted by CNN and moderated by Jake Tapper and Dana Bash.

 DeSantis commented on Twitter that he was "looking forward to debating in Iowa."
 Haley was initially "noncommittal" about attending the debate, though she confirmed on December 15 that she would attend it.

 Trump, DeSantis, and Haley qualified for the debate.
 Trump declined to participate, opting instead to hold a competing town hall with Fox News.
-Ramaswamy, podcast host Tim Pool and conservative commentator Candace Owens held a live podcast at Ramaswamy's headquarters in Des Moines.
+Ramaswamy, podcast host Tim Pool and conservative commentator Candace Owens held a competing live podcast at Ramaswamy's headquarters in Des Moines.

 Criteria

 The criteria for the fifth debate included: